 Publications

-Submitted article - this cannot gain any marks at the short-listing stage, because it is not known if it will be published.
-However, you may wish to mention it to support your application.
+- Submitted article - this cannot gain any marks at the short-listing stage, because it is not known if it will be published.
+However, you may wish to mention it to support your application, and you may wish to discuss this at interview.

-Co-author - this means that you are on the list of authors, but are not first or joint-first author.
+- Co-author - this means that you are on the list of authors as recognised within the PubMed citation system, but are not first or joint-first author.
+Contributors recognised within the manuscript but not specified as an author within the PubMed citation system, cannot claim for this publication.

 Score 10

-Option I am first author, or joint-first author, of one PubMed-cited original research publication (or in press).
+Option I am first author, joint-first author or corresponding author, of one or more PubMed-cited original research publication (or in press).

 Score 8

-Option I am co-author of one PubMed-cited original research publication (or in press).
+Option I am co-author of one or more PubMed-cited original research publication (or in press).

 Score 6

-Option I am first author, joint-first author, or co-author of more than one PubMed-cited other publication (or in press) such as editorials, reviews, case reports, letters.
+Option I am first author, joint-first author, corresponding author or co-author of more than one PubMed-cited other publication (or in press) such as editorials, reviews, case reports, letters, etc.

 Score 5

-Option I have written a chapter of a book related to medicine in its broadest sense (does not include self-published books).
+Option I have written one or more chapters of a book related to medicine in its broadest sense (this does not include self-published books).

 Notes This refers to medicine in its broadest sense and not just hospital medicine.
-Books must be published by an independent publishing house and not self-published.
+Books must be published by an independent publishing house, i.e. not self-published.

 Option I have published one or more abstracts, non peer-reviewed articles or published articles that are not PubMed-cited.